Corvette goes mid-engine for first time to raise performance

 Engineers also took great pains to make the new car quiet on the highway, with heat shields and ample insulation to cut engine noise.

-Even though the car has an aluminum structure and a carbon fiber bumper beam, it still weighs a little more than the current model.
+Even though the car has an aluminum center structure and a carbon fiber bumper beam, it still weighs a little more than the current model.
 It's also slightly less aerodynamic due to large air intake vents on the sides to help cool the engine.
 The new Corvette comes with a custom-designed fast-shifting eight-speed automatic transmission with two tall top gears.
+It also will be made with right-hand-drive for international markets.

 Higher-performance versions are coming, although Juechter wouldn't say if the C8 is designed to hold a battery and electric motor.